-Sarah's Music - Contemporary Classical 🖽
+Sarah's Music - Contemporary Classical HD

-Sarah's Music - Contemporary Classical is a magazine show dedicated to the rich diversity of classical music.
-Presenter Sarah Willis, a world-class horn player with the Berlin Philharmonic, gets up close and personal with the stars of the classical music world.
+Sarah's Music - Contemporary Classical is a magazine dedicated to the rich diversity of classical music.
+Presenter Sarah Willis, who is a world-class horn player with the Berliner Philharmonic Orchestra, gets up close and personal with the stars of the classical music world.